TheFenrisLycaon/UsefulScripts/README.md

 This is a Sudoku code for all the riddle fans out there !
 Ummm... don't worry if you get stuck just hit 'SPACE' and it will solve itself for you !

-`For techies :: It uses the back-tracking algorithm.` [Read more about it here.](https://en.wikipedia.org/wiki/Backtracking)
+`For techies :: It used the back-tracking algorithm.` [Read more about it here.](https://en.wikipedia.org/wiki/Backtracking)